-Less than an hour outside of San Francisco, Napa is easily California’s most famous region.
-Nearly 500 wineries can be found among the region’s lush, rolling hills and fog kissed vineyards, including some of the state’s most famous: Mondavi, Beringer, Opus One, Stag’s Leap.
+Less than an hour outside San Francisco, Napa is easily California’s most famous region.
+Nearly 500 wineries can be found among the region’s lush, rolling hills and fog-kissed vineyards, including some of the state’s most famous: Mondavi, Beringer, Opus One, Stag’s Leap.
 While dense, massive Cabernet Sauvignon wines are what put this region on the map, Napa also produces excellent Chardonnay, Merlot and more.

-This massive region, stretching from the border with Napa all the way up to the Pacific Ocean.
-While Sonoma is California’s largest producer of Pinot Noir, its vast size and diversity of climate allows for a wide variety of grapes to be grown here, from crisp Chardonnay along the coast to intense Zinfandel.
+Sonoma stretches from Napa's border to the east up the coast of the Pacific Ocean where it meets Monterey in the north.
+While Sonoma is California’s largest producer of Pinot Noir, its vast size and diverse climates allow for a wide variety of grapes to be grown here, from rich Chardonnay along the coast to intense Zinfandel.

 One of California’s most northerly wine regions, home to giant redwoods, rugged coastline and supple Pinot Noir, the Mendocino region is also one of its most climactically diverse.
-In addition to being recognized as one of California’s best regions for sparkling wine, Mendocino winemakers are also experimenting with everything from Riesling and Semillon to Grenache and Tempranillo.
+In addition to being recognized as one of California’s best regions for sparkling wine, Mendocino is home to winemakers who are experimenting with everything from Riesling and Semillon to Grenache and Tempranillo.

-A relatively new wine growing region, they’ve only been producing wine on a commercial scale here since the 1960s, Monterey County has quickly developed a reputation for producing some of the state’s most refined and intriguing Pinot Noirs and Chardonnays.
-Stretching from Monterey Bay to Paso Robles, the region is renowned for its relatively cool, stable climate, making it a winemaker’s dream.
+A relatively new wine growing region — wine has only been produced here on a commercial scale since the 1960s — Monterey County has quickly developed a reputation for producing some of the state’s most refined and intriguing Pinot Noirs and Chardonnays.
+Stretching down the Pacific Coast from Monterey Bay to Paso Robles, Monterey is renowned for its relatively cool, stable climate, making it a winemaker’s dream.

 This small but influential region along the coast south of San Francisco is renowned for the quality of its Pinot Noir, Cabernet Sauvignon and Chardonnay grapes.
-The area is also known for its sustainable and organic grape growing and winemaking practices.
+Although sustainable practices are widespread in California, Santa Cruz is particularly known for sustainable and organic grape growing and winemaking.

-America’s fastest growing wine region, there are currently 200 wineries producing exceptional Zinfandel and Cabernet Sauvignon as well as some superb Rhone varieties like Syrah and Viognier.
+America’s fastest-growing wine region, Paso Robles currently has 200 wineries producing exceptional Zinfandel and Cabernet Sauvignon as well as some superb Rhone varieties like Syrah and Viognier.
 Halfway between Los Angeles and San Francisco, Paso Robles, in the heart of the Central Coast, is considered by many to be California wine’s next big thing.

 One of the world’s iconic wines, Zinfandel remains nearly synonymous with California.
 This chameleon grape variety can be made in a wide range of styles; from soft and fruity to full, spicy and tannic.